Disclosure: This article may contain compensated links. See our full disclosure here.

 Southwest Rapid Rewards miles (one qualifying activity within the last 24 months)

-To prevent your miles from expiring, you must have activity on your account.
+To prevent your miles from expiring, you must have a qualifying activity on your account.
 Does that mean you need to book an expensive flight to keep your points?
 No!
 There are a variety of simple ways to have activity post to your account.
-Not only will you prevent your miles from expiring, but you will earn a few more in the process.
+Not only will you stop frequent your flier miles from expiring, but you will earn a few more in the process.

 Ding, ding, ding, we have a winner!
 This is by far the easiest option, and the one I would recommend.